 According to the report those that are likely to be considered ‘middle class’ earn between $50,800 and $122,800.
 The report was commissioned in 2010, so you’d want to account for inflation in and rise in wages but this would be fairly close.
 While it’s a pretty broad range, I can see how they’d argue that much of the middle class would fall within that range.

 However, one quote stood out to me in the report – “Middle-class families are defined by their aspirations more than their income.”
 There is something behind that statement – I think part of it is that middle class families want something more.
 They want financial success, or at least their impression of it.
 What are those ideals or principals?
-I’m glad you asked. 😉
+They often include the following:

 - Owning a home

 - Owning a car